MarioRodrigues10/MarioRodrigues10.github.io/_posts/2024-03-03-jensen-huang-statement.md

 Learning to code can still be valuable, even if the specific coding languages change or become more user-friendly, the underlying logic and problem-solving skills gained through coding remain valuable.
 These skills can be applied in various fields, not just programming, and foster critical thinking, analytical reasoning, and computational thinking.

 Therefore, while AI brings exciting advancements, it's crucial to maintain a nuanced understanding of its capabilities and limitations.
-Coding, along with its core principles, will likely continue to play a significant role in the future, even if its form and application evolve alongside AI.

 In conclusion, while **AI undoubtedly presents exciting advancements**, it is crucial to maintain a balanced perspective on its capabilities and limitations.
-Coding, with its emphasis on human ingenuity and problem-solving, is likely to co-exist and evolve alongside AI, shaping the future of technology in a collaborative, rather than a solitary, manner.
+Coding, along with its core principles, will likely continue to play a significant role in the future, even if its form and application evolve alongside AI.